HomeOnMars/projektoOmnijo/intrigmalkasxo/KomentoPriLaOmniCentro.md

-  to efficiently serve (and nudge) everyone without much social friction, increasing happiness and self-realisation for everyone stayed with her gentle guidance, helping them become who they want to be (as long as they don't wanna be murderers etc., of course.)
+  to efficiently serve (and nudge) everyone without much social friction, increasing happiness and self-realisation for everyone stayed with her gentle guidance, helping them become who they want to be (within restrictions and under guidances so people don't deteriorate into serial killers etc, of course.)

   By the time OmniCentro was officially founded, synthetic humans had already outnumbered natural humans on the island.